 - Increased thoughts of death or suicide

-During a manic episode, the individual will experience an irritable or heightened or inflated mood with a substantial and unusual amount of goal-directed energy for at least a week, most of the day, nearly every day.
-The episode of mania will significantly and negatively impact functioning in the areas of social, educational, occupational, or other areas.
-In addition, the episode will not be the result of substance use, prescribed medications, or another medical condition.
-The symptoms of manic episodes may include:
+- Manic Episode: the individual will experience an irritable or heightened or inflated mood with a substantial and unusual amount of goal-directed energy for at least a week, most of the day, nearly every day; the episode of mania will significantly and negatively impact functioning in the areas of social, educational, occupational, or other areas; the episode will not be the result of substance use, prescribed medications, or another medical condition; and, three or more of the following symptoms will be met, with four or more symptoms met if the primary mood emotion is irritability:

 - Increased self-concept to the point of grandiosity